Jingyu6/hamburger/README.md

 pip3 install -r requirements.txt
 ```

+To download our 1B model [here](https://drive.google.com/file/d/1a7oLCKSBl4Vu68bvBefa7EX-GQ1XAbBG/view?usp=sharing), and change the path according to your downloaded place.

 ## Training
 HAMburger is instruction-finetuned with publicly available datasets and we provide both the training code and our trained checkpoints for full reproduction.